 These plugins were written by me to extend areas in Cinema 4D where i felt the need for extra functionality in by creative endeavors.
 Their scope comprises the field of shading and modeling.
 They are intended to be minimalistic, efficient and hopefully useful.
 And they are shared free of charge.
-Although, if you want to support me you can still do so by sending some money my way.

 Disclaimer: This is free software.
 Redistribution without my permission is prohibited.
 Use at your own risk.
 I'm not responsible for any damage done.